-The first indication that something was wrong was when Hayley appeared to have injured her back.
-Crippled by a sharp and extremely painful sensation in her lower back, she was in so much pain that she was unable to move from the floor.
+The first indication that something was wrong was when Hayley appeared to have injured her lower back.
+Crippled by a sharp and extremely painful sensation, she was unable to move from the floor.
 Thinking that she had suffered an acute back injury, I called an ambulance which took her to hospital for tests.

-In hospital, the cause of her back pain was investigated.
-Doctors discovered that the cause of the pain was from fractured vertebrae, due to her bones being weakened by cancer in the area, not an acute back injury as we had initially thought.
-Further tests revealed the source of cancer was pancreatic cancer, stage four.
+In hospital the cause of her back pain was investigated and doctors discovered fractured vertebrae due to her bones being weakened by cancer, not an acute back injury as we had initially thought.
+Further tests revealed the source of cancer was stage four pancreatic cancer.

 Hayley was just 34 and pregnant with our second child.

-It’s unlikely that Hayley would have noticed the more obvious signs of pancreatic cancer as they were similar to the early stages of her pregnancy.
-The path to diagnosis was further complicated by Hayley’s pregnancy.
-Many of the tests and medications that would normally be used in this situation were not available to us.
-After thorough consultation with oncologists, pediatricians and other specialists about Hayley’s condition, we felt that to give Hayley the best chance to fight the cancer we would heartbreakingly need to discontinue the pregnancy.
+It’s unlikely that Hayley would have noticed the more obvious signs of pancreatic cancer as they were similar to the early stages of her pregnancy – which complicated the path to diagnosis.
+Many of the tests and medications that would normally be used in this situation were, therefore, not available to us.
+After thorough consultation with oncologists, pediatricians and other specialists about Hayley’s condition, we felt that to give her the best chance to fight the cancer we would, heartbreakingly, need to discontinue the pregnancy.

 Unable to have surgery to remove the tumour, Hayley was treated weekly with chemotherapy.
 Due to the initial fractures in her spine, which were a continued source of pain, she also received localised radiation therapy.
 Initial treatment showed promise and the radiation administered to her back greatly reduced the pain.

-Unfortunately, Hayley’s cancer continued to progress, this time to her brain.
-Her treatment plan was changed and included radiation to her brain, however left her with terrible headaches.
-It was during this time that again, the cancer continued to progress, and we were told she would need major surgery.
+Unfortunately, Hayley’s cancer continued to progress, this time metastasising to her brain.
+Her treatment plan was changed to include radiation to her brain, which left her with terrible headaches, and the cancer progressed even further, leaving her in need of major surgery.
 In no physical state to withstand the pressures that surgery would place on her body, we made the heartbreaking decision to abandon treatment and make her as comfortable as possible.

-During Hayley’s final weeks of life, she spent time slipping in and out of consciousness.
+During Hayley’s final weeks of life she spent time slipping in and out of consciousness.
 When present, we were able to enjoy each other’s company and talk.
-Always determined, she held on for an amazing ten days after doctors announced she could go at any time.
+Always determined, she held on for an amazing 10 days after doctors announced she could go at any time.
 Hayley passed away just one week before what would have been our fourth wedding anniversary.